jha-captech/Go-Microservice-Template/README.md

 - Within `internal/handlers` we can see all the operations a service supports based on file names alone.
 - Within `internal/config` we can find all the configuration our service needs.

-### Scaleability
+### Scalable

-Scaleability refers to the ability to scale the architecture up or down depending on the needs of the project.
-We've worked to provide sane starting templates that will conform to the vast majority of projects we'll be developing.
+Being scalable refers to the ability to scale the architecture up or down depending on the needs of the project.
+We've worked to provide a strong architecture that will conform to the vast majority of projects we'll be developing.

 This architecture can be scaled to extreme levels, either down to a flat architecture for a simple project, or up to meet the needs of a larger and more complex product.

 We recommend using an architecture that works best for the environment you're in, which often means starting with a middle ground approach like this until there is enough data to push in another direction.

-### Maintainability
+### Maintainable

 Developing a solution is only the first step.
 Software must also be maintained and extended over time.
 As noted above, the architecture present in these templates favors simplicity, which in turn helps with maintainability.